apache/infrastructure-website/content/pages/project-repo-policy.md

   1. Those who have reservations about GitHub's terms and conditions can use Apache's <a href="https://gitbox.apache.org/" target="_blank">GitBox</a>, which also gives full access to Apache's writable Git repositories.
   1. To link your GitHub and Apache IDs, follow <a href="https://gitbox.apache.org/setup/" target="_blank">these instructions</a>.
   1. Projects can request new, blank, public repositories through <a href="https://selfserve.apache.org" target="_blank">selfserve</a>.
   1. Apache does not support custom commits or other hooks.
 All projects get the same hooks.
 Setting up <a href="https://github.com/apache/infrastructure-puppet/tree/deployment/modules/gitpubsub" target="_blank">gitpubsub</a> should provide sufficient flexibility without impacting the core Git setup.

+#### Git customizations

+Git offers a number of customizations for committing code to a repository.
+Apache does not support all of them for its projects.
+For instance:

+  - **supported**
+    -  <a href="https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-the-automatic-deletion-of-branches" target="_blank">head branches automatically deleted after pull requests are merged</a>.

+  - **not supported**
+    - <a href="https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-auto-merge-for-pull-requests-in-your-repository" target="_blank">auto-merge of pull requests</a>.

+To deploy one of these customizations for your project's repository, ask Infra for help via a Jira ticket.

 ### Subversion directories